 6. Road Test: pass a department administered driving test for all faculty, staff and students who will be 7-15 passenger bus and van drivers..

 C. Driver approval is valid as long as the individual is employed or enrolled.
 No renewal is required; unless a prior approval to drive a College vehicle has been rescinded by Campus Security because of a poor driving record, accident, suspension or revocation of a driver's license.

 D. Golf Carts and Other Off-Road Vehicles: No approval is necessary to drive golf carts or off-road vehicles.
 However, drivers must be trained by the responsible department.
 Drivers who drive in a reckless or exhibitionary manner may have their approved driver privilege for other Principia vehicles suspended or rescinded.
 No off-road vehicle or golf cart may leave the College campus without express written consent from their department and Campus Security.

 E. Enforcement --rescinding of driving approval.

-1. At the discretion of the Director of Safety Operations, a student driver may also lose their approved driver's status whenever the Office of Student Life (OSL) has found him or her to have committed a safety-related infraction involving poor judgment or irresponsibility.
+1. At the discretion of the Director of Safety Operations, a student driver may also lose their approved driver's status whenever Student Life has found him or her to have committed a safety-related infraction involving poor judgment or irresponsibility.

 2. At the discretion of the Director of Safety Operations, a driver who is involved in an accident (including a minor accident) or who has a moving violation while driving a vehicle may have his or her approval to drive suspended temporarily while the case is being reviewed.
 It is the driver's responsibility to alert Campus Security of the accident or ticket.
 If the driver is found to be at fault, approval to drive Principia-owned vehicles may be: